By Dan DelMain

 Congrats!
 You finally sat down to write a blog post.
 You’ve already made it farther than most of your competitors, who either don’t have blogs or last updated them in 2012.
 So what do you write about?
 The keyboard cursor is blinking impatiently and your mind is just like Microsoft Word: blank.

 I know the feeling.
-Writing a blog post every month (or week!) is great for SEO, but coming up with ideas for blog posts is a stumper.
+Writing a blog post every month (or week!) is great for SEO, but coming up with ideas for blog posts can be a stumper.
 Here are 20 ideas for blog posts that will engage your customers.

 2. Blog Comments

 If your website has a blog, look at past blog comments.
 Are there any blog post ideas there?
 If your posts reminded readers of other research or news, and they mentioned it in a blog comment, read up about it and see if it inspires a blog post.

 You have three different ways to get content marketing ideas from Facebook.
 First, look at what customers post on your wall.
 (If you’re in ecommerce, maybe they shared an article about the latest online shopping trend.)
 If no one is posting to your wall, ask your audience for ideas!
 Ask what they’d like to see you blog about, or what their biggest industry-related concern is.
 Third, look at the analytics in your Facebook Insights to see how past posts have performed.
 Which got the most engagement: photos, videos, links, or simple text updates?
 That can help you figure out what they’d like to see on your blog.

 Pinterest isn’t just home to runway photos and inspirational quotes.
 Ideas for blog posts are hiding there too.
 Search for your industry and look at popular pins.
 What’s trendy?
 What’s being hotly debated?
 If you work in a highly visual field like cuisine, for instance, write a post about the 10 most mouthwatering dessert photos on Pinterest (just make sure you link back to the original source, not Pinterest).